Arashiryuu/crap/README.md

 **[killxd](https://github.com/Arashiryuu/crap/blob/master/killxd.plugin.js)** ー replaces instances of XD, case-insensitively.

-**[TitleForTitlebar](https://github.com/Arashiryuu/crap/blob/master/TitleForTitlebar.plugin.js)** ー adds a title to the titlebar which changes depending on the channel you enter and the type of channel it is.

 **[chatUserIDs](https://github.com/Arashiryuu/crap/blob/master/chatUserIDs.plugin.js)** ー Adds a user's ID next to their names in the chat, makes accessing a user's ID simpler.
 Double-click the ID to copy it.